Samantha Bee, TBS apologize after profane insult aimed at Ivanka Trump

 NBC's Megyn Kelly also tweeted about Bee's comments.

 This is disgusting.
 How is this acceptable?
 And how are we expected to take any of these publications seriously if they gleefully repost something like this at the same time they (rightfully) condemn @therealroseanne?
 You know the saying Love is Love?
-Well Hate is Hate. https://t.co/YTjmZQ4zMV
+Well Hate is Hate. https://t.co/YTjmZQ4zMV— Megyn Kelly (@megynkelly) May 31, 2018

 "This is disgusting.
 How is this acceptable?
 And how are we expected to take any of these publications seriously if they gleefully repost something like this at the same time they (rightfully) condemn @therealroseanne?
 You know the saying Love is Love?
 Well Hate is Hate," she tweeted, sharing a story about Bee's comments.

 Hey @TBSNetwork, shall I assume the Samantha Bee cancellation news will come later today?
 No?
 You don't care that this poor man's Jon Stewart is completely horrible?
-Ok, then... https://t.co/XPYlq0nzFw
+Ok, then... https://t.co/XPYlq0nzFw— Herman Cain (@THEHermanCain) May 31, 2018

 "Hey @TBSNetwork, shall I assume the Samantha Bee cancellation news will come later today?
 No?" he tweeted.
 "You don't care that this poor man's Jon Stewart is completely horrible?
 Ok, then..."